Welcome to Gate/'gat/- A Blog Series

 In the first blog we talked about the current status and significance of The Wall of Jerusalem as well as the current location of The New Jerusalem.
 In the above scriptures, we see two different kinds of needs.
 We see pressing needs as well as a need to restructure a system that was responsible for a depression greater than the famine the people were experiencing.

-This concludes my journey into Gate and Nehemiah’s Rebuilding Project.
-I hope that it has helped to strengthen and clarify your faith.
+This then concludes my journey into Gate and Nehemiah's Rebuilding Project.
+I hope that it has helped to strengthen and clarify you faith.
 I also hope you will read the entire Book of Nehemiah, and certainly add any new revelations you find.

 Remember to go within that you may never go without.
 The God within you awaits you.
 Until our paths collide again, I wish you...
 Peace, Love, Life, and Complete Wholeness in Christ.